 Once an occurrence or complaint has been officially filed, preparation for an OSHA-approved inspection can be initiated.

 To ensure whether the employer has rectified the violations as indicated in the suggested alterations, a monitoring inspection, a monitoring inspection, or a research investigation is usually conducted.
-If the employer does not meet the demands to reduce the hazards, it will be subjected to a heavy penalty for "failure to abate."
+If the employer does not meet the demands to reduce the hazards, it will be severely penalized for "failure to abate."

-Moreover, it could be advantageous to hire a compliance specialist to ensure OSHA compliance is met successfully and prevent further penalties or fines.
+Moreover, hiring a compliance specialist to ensure OSHA compliance is met successfully and prevent further penalties or fines could be advantageous.

 A corporation may be subject to substantial fines, penalties, and raised insurance premiums if a compliance officer determines that it has violated an OSHA requirement.
 Knowing what to expect during an inspection is, therefore, helpful.